thephoeron/bit-smasher/README.md

 ### License

-This project is released under the MIT License.
-Please see bit-smasher/LICENSE for more information.
+Copyright &copy; 2014&ndash;2015, "the Phoeron" Colin J.E.
+Lupton.
+This project is released under the MIT License; please see `bit-smasher/LICENSE` for more information.